 - What could be a helpful (even visible) prompt to jump start the new habit?

-As you pursue lasting growth in your parenting, seek the Lord for his powerful, never-give-up-on-you grace — grace for you when you struggle, and grace for your kids when they struggle.
-Change can be difficult.
-But God is always faithful.
+Change can be difficult, but as you pursue lasting growth in your parenting, claim the hope that is yours as you trust God.
+Seek the Lord for His powerful, never-give-up-on-you grace — grace for you when you struggle, and grace for your kids when they struggle, and watch the Holy Spirit come alongside to bring that change.